Santa Fe: Hot Stuff, Museums and More

 Before New Mexico, there was Mexico.
 Its cuisine stars at the elegant Sazón on Shelby Street.
-You may think you know what mole is but, says Chef Fernando Olea, the sauce takes many, many forms, and he loves to introduce diners to his variations like the mole verde served with fresh fish.
+You may think you know what mole is but, says Chef Fernando Olea, the sauce takes many, many forms, and he loves to introduce diners to his variations like the mole Verde served with fresh fish.

-The Oaxaquenos appetizer features another foodstuff you may not have met before: chapulines, baby grasshoppers, on guacamole and a corn tortilla.
+The Oaxaquenos appetizer features another foodstuff you may not have met before: chapulines, baby grasshoppers, on guacamole, and a corn tortilla.
 Sazón’s signature dessert, Dulce Sinfonia, fires each taste bud in turn with the flavors of avocado ice cream, beet sauce, ginger, caramel and jalapeño.

-Beyond the Plaza
+Beyond the Santa Fe Plaza

-The revitalized Railyard district, just southwest of downtown, is home to arts organizations, theaters, galleries, restaurants, shops, and the Santa Fe Farmers’ Market.
+The revitalized Railyard District, just southwest of downtown, is home to arts organizations, theaters, galleries, restaurants, shops, and the Santa Fe Farmers’ Market.
 Saturdays year-round, vendors and shoppers pack the indoor barn of a place.